AdobeDocs/experience-manager-65.pt-BR/help/forms/using/asynchronous-submissions-adaptive-forms.md

  }
 ```

-A resposta do servidor em caso de erro no envio do formulário inclui:
+A resposta do servidor se houver um erro no envio do formulário inclui:

 * Motivo do erro, falha no CAPTCHA ou validação no lado do servidor
 * Lista de objetos de erro, que inclui a expressão SOM do campo cuja validação falhou e a mensagem de erro correspondente